 Ready For More Information?
 We Can Help!

 Want to know more about your options?
 Auralex is the industry-leading Acoustics company and one of the oldest and most respected companies in the business.
 Since 1977, we have helped thousands of people with their unique acoustic needs in all kinds of facilities from auditoriums to bedroom studios.
 Our highly trained staff is available for phone support to answer questions.
-If you have some basic measurements and information about your space and you are ready to receive an estimate we even offer a Free Room Analysis for any space!
+If you have some basic measurements and information about your space try our RLX Room Layout eXpress App!